 Playing the long game to restore the ecosystems of one of the planet's most degraded islands.
 Learn more

 Awatef Abiadh, Ligue pour la Protection des Oiseaux/BirdLife France

 Strengthening civil society in North Africa to ensure a solid foundation for conservation.
 Learn more

-Olivio Bisbicus, Organización Unidad Indígena del Pueblo Awá
+Olivio Bisbicus Pascal, Organización Unidad Indígena del Pueblo Awá

-Leading the Awá people in their plight to protect their land, their culture and their biodiversity amidst incredible threats.
+Leading the Awá people in their efforts to protect their land, their culture and their biodiversity amidst incredible threats.
 Learn more

 Deni Purwandana, Komodo Survival Program

 Protecting one of the world's most maligned lizards through research, education and patience.
 Learn more

 Photos: Ingrid Parchment. © Ingrid Parchment; Damião M. Santos. © Associação Quilombo Kalunga (AQK); Martika Tahi. © Vanuatu Environmental Science Society/Image by Oliva Joe; Leah Mwangi.
 Courtesy of KENVO; Emmanuel G. Smith. © Eugene Harvey/SCNL; Le Thi Trang. © GreenViet; Vikash Tatayah. © Vikash Tatayah; Awatef Abiadh. © Louis Marie Préau; Olivio Bisbicus. © Luis Fernando Gómez N./WWF Colombia; Deni Purwandana. © Nicolas Cegalebra